 25L.
 Giving a copy of the notice to a subsequent purchaser

-(1) If a person to whom a notice is given under section 25J is a developer in respect of the residential building work, the person (the “developer”) must, before entering into a sale contract in respect of the residential building work, give a copy of the notice to the other party to the sale contract (the “purchaser”) if settlement for the sale contract is, or is likely, to occur within 6 years of practical completion of the residential building work.
+(1) If a person to whom a notice is given under section 25J is a developer in respect of the residential building work, the person (the developer) must, before entering into a sale contract in respect of the residential building work, give a copy of the notice to the other party to the sale contract (the purchaser) if settlement for the sale contract is, or is likely, to occur within 6 years of practical completion of the residential building work.

 Penalty: $10 000.